silcowitz/reposition/README.md

   2. can be easily compiled to web-assembly target
   3. can be used as a boiler-plate for more effecient implementations later on
   4. be easily compared to the python reference implementation

+The solver c-code is a very basic [implementation](https://github.com/silcowitz/reposition/blob/master/solve.c) working on plain C arrays, compiled to wasm and rendered using [three.js](https://threejs.org/)